 Yes, our vegan potato curry already features chickpeas and peas.
 But there’s still some room left for more delicious plant-based protein!

-We love adding firm tofu or red lentils sometimes – or just 1-2 tablespoons of peanut butter (which you can use to sub most of the coconut milk, too!).
-Admittedly, this does add more fat, but also ups the protein and offers a whole new and delicious flavor!
+We love adding firm tofu or red lentils – or just 1-2 tablespoons of peanut butter (which you can use to sub most of the coconut milk, too!).
+If you’re up for a new flavor combo, try our peanut sauce in this curry!

 Have you tried our vegan curry recipe?
 Which spices and vegetables did you use?
-Feel free to share with us in the comments below, and also to rate our recipe.
-You can also Pin it for later or tag us on Instagram so we can see it!
+Feel free to share with us in the comments below, rate our recipe and Pin it for later!

 - 1 yellow onion, diced